nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Contact:** An individual or organization associated with wedding planning, such as a client or vendor.
 * **Job:** Role of a person during the weddings, e.g., caterers, florists, or photographer.
-* **Wedding Tag:** A label assigned to a contact to associate them with a specific wedding event, can be assigned to multiple contacts involved in the same wedding event.
+* **Tag:** Refers to a wedding tag, a label assigned to a contact to associate them with a specific wedding event, can be assigned to multiple contacts involved in the same wedding event.
 * **AddressBook:** The main data model that represents the collection of all 'Person' objects within KnottyPlanners.
 * **WeddingBook:** The data model that represents the collection of all 'Wedding' objects within KnottyPlanners.